iszczesniak/cpp/references/index.md

 {% include_relative tmp.cc %}
 {% endhighlight %}

+We can even create a temporary, and make a member reference bind to it.
+The temporary will be destroyed, when the object is destroyed:

+{% highlight c++ %}
+{% include_relative tmp2.cc %}
+{% endhighlight %}

 # Conclusion

 * A reference gives us a way to refer by name to some data.